Makichimu/rebtelHomeWork/Readme.md

 ### Accessing Test Results
 - Go to the Actions tab on GitHub.
 - Select the latest workflow run.
-- Download the cypress-reports artifact.
+- Download the cypress-reports artifact